bagder/docs/URL-interop.md

 The port number is a TCP port number between 0 and 65535.

-86 and TWUS agree that this is a base-10 number that is virtually unbounded in length.
+[86](https://tools.ietf.org/html/rfc3986#section-3.2.3) and TWUS agree that this is a base-10 number that is virtually unbounded in length.
 00000000000000000000000000000000000080 means 80 in both specs.

 Real world: at least curl and wget2 ignore "rubbish" entered after the number all the way to the next component divider (a slash, a pound sign, or a question mark).
+That seems to be a bug according go both 86 and TWUS.

 ## Path